samruddhikhandale/vscs-in-codespaces/README.md

 1. Wait for the configuration to complete.
 You can track this in the `Creation Log`, such as by running the `Codespaces: View Creation Log` and viewing `Configure Codespace`.
 ![image](https://user-images.githubusercontent.com/746020/101095940-99a26500-3573-11eb-8bf1-1ae14d2d8dd1.png)
 1. In the C# extension settings, ensure that Omnisharp: Project Load Timeout is > 200.
-1. Run a dotnet restore on the project/solution on which you want to work.
-Codespaces.sln has many of the most frequently used projects and is a good place to start; run `dotnet restore /home/codespace/workspace/vscs-in-codespaces/src/Codespaces/Codespaces.sln`.
+1. Run `dotnet restore` in ~/workspace/vscs-in-codespaces.
 1. Run the command `Omnisharp: Select Project` and select Codespaces.sln.
 Wait until all projects are loaded in the Omnisharp logs.
 ![image](https://user-images.githubusercontent.com/33612256/101835693-01672b80-3af1-11eb-97d7-a5bda056f9d3.png)
 1. Begin coding with Intellisense!